World Wildlife Fund: Polar bear skin trade and CITES lobbying

+River Wye report controversy

+In March 2024, The Observer reported that WWF-UK had shelved an internal report examining pollution in the River Wye, raising questions about the organization's relationship with corporate partners.
+The report, titled Feeling the Bite, had been scheduled for publication in 2022 and examined environmental impacts of global food systems, including a case study on the ecological decline of the River Wye linked to intensive poultry farming in the catchment.

+According to the investigation, the report warned that manure from poultry farms was contributing to phosphate pollution in the river.
+Sources cited in the article alleged that publication of the report was delayed and ultimately cancelled amid concerns that campaigners might highlight WWF's partnership with the supermarket chain Tesco, whose supply chain includes poultry producers in the region.
+WWF-UK had received more than £6 million from Tesco between 2018 and 2023 as part of a sustainability partnership.

+WWF-UK denied the allegations, stating that the report had not been published because it "did not meet our rigorous standards" and that the decision was unrelated to its partnership with Tesco.
+Tesco also said it had no involvement in the report's development or publication decisions.

 ARD documentary and PandaLeaks book

 The German public television ARD aired a documentary on 22 June 2011 that claimed to show how WWF cooperates with corporations such as Monsanto, providing sustainability certification in exchange for donations – essentially greenwashing.
 WWF has denied the allegations.
 By encouraging high-impact eco-tourism, the program alleges that WWF contributes to the destruction of habitat and species it claims to protect while also harming indigenous peoples.

 The filmmaker and investigative journalist Wilfried Huismann was sued by WWF over his documentary and the book Schwarzbuch WWF published in 2012, which was based on the documentary.
 In an out of court settlement, he agreed to remove or revise certain claims.
 Speaking on behalf of WWF Germany, Marco Vollmar indicated "[Huismann] draws a distorted picture of false statements, defamations and exaggerations, but we will accept that as expressions of opinion."
 (Translated from the original German: "ein Zerrbild aus falschen Aussagen, Diffamierungen und Übertreibungen, aber das werden wir als Meinungsäußerungen hinnehmen.")

 In 2014, Huismann published a revised edition of his 2012 book, originally titled The Silence of the Pandas.
 The original edition had become a bestseller in Germany, but was banned from Britain until 2014 when it was released under the title of PandaLeaks – The Dark Side of the WWF after a series of injunctions and court orders.
 The book criticizes WWF for its involvement with corporations that are responsible for large-scale destruction of the environment, such as Coca-Cola, and gives details into the existence of the secret 1001 Club, whose members, Huismann claims, continue to have an unhealthy influence on WWF's policy making.
 WWF has denied the allegations made against it.